erdmann79/garden01/README.md

  - 1 ESP-01 Wifi Module (flashed with AT firmware v1.7.4)

 ## The Problem
 I keep killing plants!
-I need to maintain automation even in the even of Network failure.
-All automation needs are to be self contained and perameters need to be subscribed to via MQTT and saved in the EEPROM.
+I need to maintain automation even in the event of network failure.
+All automations need to be self contained and perameters need to be subscribed to via MQTT and saved in the EEPROM.

 ## Hardware
 This uses an Arduino Mega 2650